zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-create.md

 This article steps through creating a standby pool for Azure Container Instances.

 > [!IMPORTANT]
-> Standby pools for Azure Container Instances with Flexible Orchestration is currently in preview.
+> Standby pools for Azure Container Instances is currently in preview.
 Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 Some aspects of this feature may change prior to general availability (GA).

 ## Prerequisites